juankamilomarin/WebShop/README.md

 ## Installation

 1. Download
-2. Install the database using WebShopDb.sql file
+2. Create the database using WebShopDb.sql file
 3. Open the project on Visual Studio (2015+)
 3. Run the application